marlonluo2018/pandas-mcp-server/README.md

 # Pandas MCP Server

-This repository contains a server implementation using the Model Context Protocol (MCP) with functionalities to handle CSV files and execute Pandas code.
+This repository contains a server implementation using the Model Context Protocol (MCP) with functionalities to handle CSV files, execute Pandas code, and generate interactive charts (bar charts and pie charts).

 ## Requirements